Case Creation Rule Example

 Conditional statements:

-is a numeric comparison between the converted transactionAmount value and 1.CRTRAN25.mcc = "5542"
+CRTRAN25.transactionAmount = 1is a numeric comparison between the converted transactionAmount value and 1.CRTRAN25.mcc = "5542"is a string comparison between the incoming transaction's merchant category code (CRTRAN25.mcc) and the string value"5542".

 Action statement: